archzfs/archzfs/web_archzfs.rst

 Building the packages requires that the devtools_ package be installed.
 This section assumes the host system is of x86_64 architecture.

-The pbldr tool builds i686 and x86_64 packages in a clean chroot environment.
+update.sh builds i686 and x86_64 packages in a clean chroot environment.
 This method requires 5-10GB of space and some setup time in order to work properly.
 The size is largely determined by the number of chroots you have.
 On my system I have four copies and two root copies, totaling 13GB.

 Creating the chroot environment
 -------------------------------